yoshiokarm/SalinityLitSearch/README.md

 -   SalinityLitSearch.R - R script for combining, subsetting, and graphing all data.

--   Data - not currently in repository.
-May be added pending space considerations or included as supplementary material in the online manuscript.
+-   SalinityLitSearchData.zip - a compressed file containing the data files (below) needed for analysis.

 ------------------------------------------------------------------------

 ## Data

 -   MSD_Sal_all.csv - Marine Disease + Salinity records